ERnsTL/flowd/README.md

 bin/flowd src/github.com/ERnsTL/flowd/examples/chat-server.fbp
 ```

-This example should show that all components have started up and that the TCP server component is ready for connections.
+This particular example comprises a small chat or console server over TCP.
+Upon starting ```flowd```, it should show that all components have started up and that the TCP server component is ready for connections.

 Then connect to it using, for example: